deejaygraham/deejaygraham.github.io/_posts/2014-05-19-creating-a-transparent-png-from-a-scanned-image.md

 layout: post
 title: Creating a Transparent PNG from a Scanned Image
 published: true
-tags: [ csharp, sketchnotes, code ]
+categories: [ csharp, sketchnotes, code ]
 ---

 One of the many parts of my sketchnoting process that I took from Mike Rohde's